 On the main net, you can use the Avalanche Wallet to transfer funds from the X-Chain to your C-Chain address.
 The process is simple, as explained in this tutorial.
 Wallet can be used on test and local networks, too.

 For funding on the test network, you can also use the Test Network Faucet.
-Navigate to https://faucet.avax-test.network/ and paste your C-AVAX address.
-All you need to do is add a “C-” prefix and the faucet will switch from AVAX to C-AVAX.
+Navigate to https://faucet.avax-test.network/ and paste your C-Chain address.

 On a local network, you can easily fund your addresses by deploying your own faucet.
 Tutorial

-After copy and paste the address here, click request 2.0000 C-AVAX.
+After copy and paste the address here, click request 20 AVAX.
 This test faucet token has no value, it is just for development purposes.

 Then check your wallet balance and you should have some test token in your metamask.